 -

-SR 35 (US 17) from Tamiami Trail (US 41) to Bermont Road: Construction project: The contractor has suspended paving operations until further notice.
-The Contractor will continue to maintain the project until paving operations resume.
+SR 35 (US 17) from Tamiami Trail (US 41) to Bermont Road: Construction project: The contractor works on the shared-used pathway.
+The contractor has suspended paving operations until further notice and will continue to maintain the project until paving operations resume.